 Applicants interested in majoring in the College of Engineering must apply to the university as a whole and list an engineering major as their first choice major on their application.
 Applicants will be required to list a major outside of the College of Engineering as their second choice area of interest.

 Our office reviews applicants holistically for admission to the university, as well as for direct entry into the College of Engineering.
 Coursework in core academic subject areas weighs heavily for engineering applicants, and special attention will be given to a student’s rigor and performance in math and science courses.
-As an example, Project Lead the Way (PLTW) courses are a great way to explore the field of engineering, but they should not be taken in place of core coursework like math, science, English, social studies, or foreign language.
+As an example, Project Lead the Way (PLTW) courses are a great way to explore the field of engineering, but they should not be taken in place of core coursework like math, science, English, social studies, or world language.
+Additionally, students who take part in PLTW courses will not receive any transfer credit for that coursework.

 Engineering applicants are encouraged to have their letter of recommendation written by a teacher, instructor, or professor in the areas of math or science.
 Students who are able to explore the field of engineering through extracurricular activities, exploration courses, or job shadowing are encouraged to talk about this experience in their essays.